Santosh-Gupta/Research2Vec/README.md

 I'm not sure exactly how they work but I'm guessing it's a combination of collaborative filtering, content based filtering, and graph-based reccomendations.
 I have not seen any indication that they are using embedding representations to represent whole papers.

-What I am hoping to see is if my recommender can recommend a paper that's very relevant, but not included in the recommendations of the first 3 recommenders I mentioned.
-If this can do this consistently, then it would be a worthy recommender to utilize in addition of the other 3.
+What I am hoping to see is if my recommender can recommend a paper that's very relevant, but not included in the recommendations of the four recommenders I mentioned.
+If my recommender can do this consistently, then it would be a worthy recommender to utilize in addition of the other 3.

 ## Why vector representation?